dr111X/introduction-to-python-for-data-science/README.md

 > jupyter lab --ip 0.0.0.0 --no-browser
 ```

-Finally open a browser on your local machine and copy and paste the provided url.
+Finally open a browser on your local machine and copy and paste the provided url and you should be good to go!

 ## Additional Resources